 - 1. Click the Facilitation tab. - 2.
-Click Review Surveys to show class results. - 3.
+Click Review Surveys to show class results.
+Facilitators are able to view surveys submitted by participants at the end of Orientation, Module 2 and Module 6.
+The survey completed by participants at the end of training, is submitted anonymously and viewing is restricted to the official course evaluator. - 3.
 To review results by module, select the desired module from the drop-down menu.
 The resulting table represents the average data for all participants.

-Class List Course Orientation Survey : Review Assessments Course Orientation Survey All Participants All Participants Summary Course Orientation Survey Regina Barton End of Module 1 Survey Claire Bradley Use the navigation to select the workspace you wishend of Module 2 Survey represents the average data for all Participants.
-Clic End of Module 3 Survey Stuart Ciske individual responses.
+Class List Course Orientation Survey : Review Assessments Course Orientation Survey All Participants All Participants Summary Course Orientation Survey Regina Barton End of Module 1 Survey Claire Bradley Use the navigation to select the workspace you wish End of Module 2 Survey represents the average data for all Participants.
+Click End of Module 3 Survey Stuart Ciske individual responses.
 End of Module 4 Survey End of Module 5 Survey Denise Clark You may find it easier to review a participant's work End of Module 6 Survey Jan Dickerson button at the bottom of this page.
 End of Module 7 Survey End of Training Survey tom dreilinger Facilitator Survey 1 Blanca E. Duarte Question 1 1.
 I would like to receive program related updates a MT_Self_Reflection

 - 4. Click a participant's name to view individual responses. - 5.
 Download results by clicking Download CSV.
-To view downloaded results, open Microsoft Excel, open the downloaded CSV file, adjust formatting if necessary, and then save the spreadsheet. - 6.
-The last survey contains an evaluation on you as a facilitator.
-You are able to see the aggregated results for this survey but not the individual responses.
-Be sure to inform you participants of this fact so they can feel free to deliver honest and candid feedback.
+To view downloaded results, open Microsoft Excel, open the downloaded CSV file, adjust formatting if necessary, and then save the spreadsheet.